Elleined/go-social-media-api/README.md

 2. Unit testing for all modules
 3. Integration testing for all modules
 4. Proper error messages
+5. Implement robust pagination
+6. Filtering of active and inactive post and comment
-5. Add pessimistic/ preventive validations
+7. Add pessimistic/ preventive validations
    - has()
    - isAlreadyExists()
    - exists()